Nenja/treatment-companion/README.md

 # Treatment Companion

---A patient-first treatment companion for adults receiving botulinum toxin treatment for spasticity.
+A patient-first treatment companion for adults receiving botulinum toxin treatment for spasticity.
 Mobile-first, accessibility-first, regulatory-safe.

 This repository holds the **slice 1 prototype** — the shell, data model,